Oikio/clean-architecture-fe/readme.md

 If you want to use redux, see redux-observable, it's very promising library.

 # UseCases
-UseCases mostly are streams, but invoked as function.
+UseCases mostly are streams, but you are not obliged decide on type of useCase.
 UseCases should contain just business logic.
 UseCases always return streams.
 UseCases should know nothing about outer scope, but contracts.